-Excess Pre-Tax Contributions and/or Roth Contributions.
-If your Pre-Tax Contributions and/or Roth Contributions made to the Plan plus contributions to any other 457(b) plan exceed the applicable contribution limit, you must notify the Administrator or the Vendor no later than March 15 (or such later date established by the Internal Revenue Service) following the year in which the excess Pre-Tax Contributions and/or Roth Contributions were made.
+Excess Elective Contributions.
+If your Elective Contributions (both Pre-Tax Contributions and Roth Contributions, added together) made to the Plan plus contributions to any other 457(b) plan exceed the applicable contribution limit, you must notify the Administrator or the Vendor no later than March 15 (or such later date established by the Internal Revenue Service) following the year in which the excess Elective Contributions were made.
 The Vendor will then distribute the excess plus earnings to you by April 15 (or such later date established by the Internal Revenue Service) of that year.